South Miami, Florida: Transportation

 The city provides a free shuttle service with nine designated stops on a two-mile loop within the city's Downtown area during specified hours on Tuesdays to Saturdays (no service on Sundays and Mondays).

 Culture

-The city has numerous parks and a vibrant downtown filled with historic buildings, restaurants and unique shops.
+The city has numerous parks and historic buildings, restaurants and unique shops.
 Much of South Miami stretches down U.S. 1, along which it features a wide variety of retail stores and restaurants on long-owned real estate or in newer shopping plazas.
-The South Miami Branch library of the Miami-Dade Public Library System is open 6 days a week and offers a large children's room, as well as (for a small branch) an extensive collection of DVDs and large-print books.
+The South Miami Branch library of the Miami-Dade Public Library System is open 6 days a week and is open to younger visitors.

 Parks

 South Miami has a number of parks, including: